 Finalists will be announced mid-April, 2024

-Final selections will be screened at Playhouse on the Square in Midtown, Memphis, Tennessee during a 2-Day Festival of screenings and panel discussions, April, 2024
+Final selections will be screened at Playhouse on the Square in Midtown, Memphis, Tennessee during a Saturday Festival of screenings and panel discussions, May 11, 2024

 Short documentary filmmakers from Memphis and beyond are invited to submit their short-short* documentaries (*10 minutes or less) that shine spotlights on local arts and culture, that support and enhance our knowledge and awareness of the Southern, regional, national and international community.

 StoryBoard Memphis was built on the mission to support local arts and culture.
 This goal includes supporting local and regional arts and cultural organizations, exemplified in our work with, among others, historic A. Schwab Dry Goods on Beale Street, the Metal Museum, the Overton Park Shell, Literacy Mid-South, and our partnerships with Playhouse on the Square, the University of Memphis, and the Memphis Public Libraries, and our active efforts to encourage local unknown talent to submit their stories and receive professional feedback.

 & LOCAL FESTIVALS